Statute of the Red Heifer

 And shall be till I die.

-5 When this poor lisping, stamm'ring tongue
+5 When this poor lisping, stammering tongue

 Lies silent in the grave,